Rupert Brown - Available September 2025

 The way we lead organizational change isn’t working.
 Brutally honest and refreshingly human, this is a manifesto for leading change differently.

-A must-read for leaders who want to transform with empathy and self-awareness, this book is written for organizational leaders, human resources, and change practitioners as well as those on the receiving end of too much change.
-It provides tools, reassurance and space for reflection.
+This must-read book is essential for leaders who aspire to transform with empathy and self-awareness.
+It's crafted for organizational leaders, Human Resources professionals, change practitioners, and those who have experienced the effects of too much change.
+It provides valuable tools, reassurance, and space for reflection.

-With gritty stories from the paradoxical mess of organizational life, there’s no polished business school case study here or the proposal of a simplistic change model.
-Instead, you should expect fascinating tales from behind the scenes and candid insights into the minds of the characters lurking in the dark corridors of organizations.
-This book asks how we can cope in the face of uncertainty.
+Filled with gritty stories from the paradoxical mess of organizational life, this book offers no polished business school case study or simplistic change model.
+Instead, anticipate fascinating tales from behind the scenes and candid insights into the minds of those navigating the dark corridors of organizations.
+This book poses vital questions about how we can cope in the face of uncertainty.

-Rupert Brown is an experienced chief people officer and change specialist with broad experience of mergers, acquisitions, digital transformation, joint ventures, and turnarounds.
+Rupert Brown is an experienced chief people officer and change management specialist with extensive expertise in mergers, acquisitions, digital transformation, joint ventures, and turnarounds.
+His insights are captured in this book that emphasizes leading change in various organizations.

-He has worked for and advised global multinationals like Procter & Gamble, Gillette, and A.P.
-Moller-Maersk as well as more nimble, private equity-backed and family-owned businesses in sectors as diverse as consumer goods, shipping, software, telecommunications, education, and not-for-profit.
+Rupert has worked for and advised global multinationals like Procter & Gamble, Gillette, and A.P.
+Moller-Maersk, as well as nimble, private equity-backed, and family-owned businesses across diverse sectors such as consumer goods, shipping, software, telecommunications, education, and not-for-profit.
+His knowledge is particularly valuable for those feeling lost in transformation initiatives.

-Six international moves and twenty-one homes later, Rupert now lives with his wife Helen, two children, and a dog in his native England after fifteen years in Switzerland, Singapore, Denmark, and the United Arab Emirates.
+After six international moves and twenty-one homes, Rupert now resides with his wife Helen, two children, and a dog in his native England, following fifteen years spent in Switzerland, Singapore, Denmark, and the United Arab Emirates.

 DaysDays